French Immersion and Extended French

 Busing eligibility for FI/EF is in accordance with

 Student Transportation of Peel Region (STOPR) one week prior to the start of the school year and enter their address to determine if their child is eligible for busing, and to find out the bus stop and route information.

 You don't have to speak French to help your child with French

-How can you get more information
+How you can get more information

-- Ask your school about the FI school nearest you or call our Planning department at 905-890-1010 (or 1-800-668-1146) ext.
-2212.
+- Ask your school about the FI school nearest to you.